sachinraja/rodemirror/README.md

 - Lightweight, 829B minified + gzipped
 - Simple, wraps CodeMirror's view and state and gets out of your way
-- Efficient, only renders when necessary and uses StateEffects to update the editor state on prop changes.
+- Efficient, only renders when necessary and uses [`StateEffect`](https://codemirror.net/6/docs/ref/#state.StateEffect) to update the editor state on prop changes.
 The view and state are **never** recreated.

 ## Installation